Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 In this branch the backend REST API service is modified so that the to-do list can be saved an manged using an Azure SQL database.
 Communication with the database is done using JSON too, as Azure SQL support [JSON natively](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server?view=sql-server-ver15).

+### V1.0 Notes

+In this branch the solution will have a full working front-end, sending REST request to the fully working backend REST API.
+The to-do list is saved in-memory using a List object.
+No authentication or authorization is supported.

 ## Folder Structure

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client.